Aceallio/wp-olive/readme.txt

 = Does this theme support any plugins? =

-SBX Starter Theme includes support for WooCommerce and for Infinite Scroll in Jetpack.
+Aceall Starter Theme includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==